5afe/safe/spec/replace_browser_extension/01_main.rst

 Preconditions
 +++++++++++++

-* The safe has less funds than required for the transaction execution.
+* The Safe has less funds than required for the transaction execution.

 Steps
 +++++